chin2yere/site-week1-project1-flixster-starter/README.md

 ### Shout out

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.
+I would like to give a shoutout to Thomas, Tim, and Diogo for being wonderful instructors.
+I will also like to thank Ryan for helping me get unstuck once.